Yui-H8/Datacamp/Theory_Large Language Models for Business.md

 ```
 To help them write books
 To enhance business analytics
-To make interactions feel more natural
+〇 To make interactions feel more natural
 To increase their energy efficiency
 To remove biases from data
 ```
+*Spot on!
+The main reason is to foster a deeper, more relatable interaction between humans and LLMs.
+Let's see a LLM in action in the next exercise!*